Artist • Expat • Traveler

 An old man once told me: “It’s dangerous to go alone!”
 So, will you join me on this quest?

-Let’s embark on an adventure of self-expression, where every brushstroke is there not because it’s perfect, but because it’s true.
+Step into my world, where color, texture, and emotion guide us through my evolving inner landscape.
+Each brushstroke is there not because it’s perfect, but because it’s true.

 1️⃣ I was born in Amsterdam